connellyguy/node-postgres-sastag/README.md

 # SAS Tag

-A webapp for tracking who is IT and providing analytics for an office game of tag.
-Hosted on a Raspberry Pi at http://whoisitsas.com/
+A simple webapp for tracking who is IT and tag history for an office game of tag

 ## Description